To Each According to Their Need

 It emerges through struggle, through conversation, through people testing what is possible and naming what is missing.
 Often, it only becomes clear once people begin acting together.

 What looks like one problem reveals another beneath it.
-This is how real conditions surface.
+The rule exists because of this.

 How Institutions Respond